Evelyn Roth

-Evelyn Roth (born December 27, 1936) is an interdisciplinary artist who has worked in the areas of textiles, sculpture, performance, dance and interactive fabric arts.
-She specializes in environmentally sensitive events, festivals, school programs and art gallery exhibits.
+Evelyn Roth (born December 27, 1936) is a Canadian born interdisciplinary artist who has worked across the arts in textiles, sculpture, performance, dance and interactive fabric arts.
+Specialising in environmentally sensitive events, festivals, school programs and art gallery exhibits.
 Roth is based in the town of Maslin Beach, on South Australia's Fleurieu Peninsula.

 Early life

-Evelyn Margaret Yakubow was born in 1936 in Mundare, Alberta.
+Born Evelyn Margaret Yakubow, in 1936 in Mundare, Alberta Canada.
 She moved to Edmonton, Alberta in the 1950s where she took classes in art, crafts, modern, eastern and classical dance.
 She also took yoga and fencing classes while working in the local children's library.
-In 1961, she and her husband Klaus Roth moved to Vancouver where she worked in the university library.
-The Roths went their separate ways in the late 1960s.
+In 1961, she and her first husband Klaus Roth moved to Vancouver where she worked in the university library.
+They later separated in the 1960s.

 Career

-When she moved to Vancouver in 1961, Evelyn Roth joined Intermedia and became a key practitioner in the international art scene at the time focusing on art and technology, wearable art and video art.
-During the 1970s Roth focused her practice on knitting and crocheting with recycled materials including video tape and natural fibres.
+When she moved to Vancouver in 1961, Evelyn Roth joined Intermedia and became a key practitioner in the international art scene at the time, focusing on art and technology, wearable art and video art.
+During the 1970s Roth focused her practice on knitting and crocheting with recycled materials including television video tape and natural fibres.
 She created wearable art, textile installations and furnishings.
 In 1974, her book about her work, The Evelyn Roth Recycling Book, was published by Talonbooks.
 That same year, she joined the British Columbia pavilion at Expo '74, presenting under a sunsail made of woven computer tapes and videotape.
 She often adapted the motif of wearables, fabricating work from found materials and ingeniously using them in various festivals, events or exhibitions.